klinette/NLP_translation/README.md

 Final project for MIT's Quantitative Methods for Natural Language Processing class (6.8610), Fall 2022

 ## Description
-We integrating a coreference resolution system with a transformer machine translation system to improve gender agreements between pronouns/nouns and adjectives in translations from non-gendered to gendered languages.
+We integrated a coreference resolution system with a transformer machine translation system to improve gender agreements between pronouns/nouns and adjectives in translations from non-gendered to gendered languages.

 ## Instructions